-Internet Access Enabling this option will confine connectivity to the Internet, Only: disallowing guests from accessing other local network devices and any other service provided by the router itself.
+Internet Access Enabling this option will confine connectivity to the Internet, Only: disallowing guests from accessing other local network devices.

 Network

 This section will allow you to change the local network settings of the router and to configure the DHCP settings.
 In the Settings menu on the bar on the top of the page, click Network.
 Click Advanced Settings... to expand the list and see all of the options.